Tacoma police hope to identify man at scene of toddler's 1999 disappearance

 “I went to bowl, turned back around and she was gone,” said Teekah’s mother, Theresa Lewis.
 “It’s like she vanished out of thin air.”

-Days before this year’s gathering, Theresa said she is bracing for bad news.
+Days before this year’s gathering, Lewis said she is bracing for bad news.

 “All I want is to know what happened to my daughter,” she said.